DPLibs/DPUIKit-swift/README.md

 ## MVVM
 A screen or part of a screen is described as follows:

-#### DPViewController
+### DPViewController
-`DPViewController` deals with displaying views and navigating to other screens.
+Deals with displaying views and navigating to other screens.
 * Stores an instance `DPViewModel`.
 And implements a protocol `DPViewModelOutput` for processing signals from `DPViewModel`.
 * Stores an instance `DPViewRouter` to implement navigation.
 * Stores an instance `DPViewErrorHandler` for handling and displaying errors.